usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/When the Vendor Fails to Deliver.md

 * **Reject Incomplete Work:** If sprint deliverables don’t meet the Definition of Done, the PO can reject them during the Sprint Review.
 Rejected work is returned to the backlog for rework or re-prioritization.
 * **Clarify Requirements or Priorities:** Delivery issues may result from misalignment.
 The PO can work with the team to clarify stories, adjust scope, or reorder the backlog.
 * **Assess Team Dynamics:** Use the retrospective to surface delivery risks, gaps in ownership, or velocity concerns.
-* **Communicate Early and Often:** Alert the COR and stakeholders to emerging concerns—don’t wait until sprint close-out.
+* **Communicate Early and Often:** Alert the COR and stakeholders to emerging concerns, don’t wait until sprint close-out.
 * **Escalate Delivery Risks:** When patterns of failure emerge, document them and alert the COR for possible contract-level intervention.

 🔍 **PO takeaway:** The PO addresses delivery from a product and team perspective.
 They don’t manage contracts but are critical in diagnosing and documenting why delivery is off track.